Vedant1202/RGB-Color-Guessing-Game/README.md

 # RGB-Color-Guessing-Game
 A simple RGB color guessing game.
-Made with
+Made with Html-5, CSS-3 & Bootstrap, and Javascript.
-  1.Html-5
-  2.CSS-3 and Bootstrap
-  3.Javascript